fivetran/dbt_google_ads/README.md

 ## Configuration

-The ad adapter model can be built based on either the Final URL Performance Report or the Criteria Performance Report.
-You can choose which by setting the `google_ads__ad_adater_source` variable to either `criteria` or `url`.
+We can build the ad adapter model based on either the Final URL Performance Report or the Criteria Performance Report.
+Choose which by setting the `google_ads__ad_adapter_source` variable to `url` or `criteria` respectively.

 By default, this package will look for your Google Ads data in the `google_ads` schema of your [target database](https://docs.getdbt.com/docs/running-a-dbt-project/using-the-command-line-interface/configure-your-profile).
 If this is not where your Google Ads data is, please add the following configuration to your `dbt_project.yml` file: